oguilleux/webpack-gulp-wordpress-starter-theme/readme.md

 ## Usage

-First, clone this repository in your WordPress theme directory.
+First, clone this repository in your WordPress themes directory.

-On your local machine, run the following commands IN THE THEME :
+Then, run the following commands in the theme's directory :

 	npm install